armory/documentation/_admin_guides/adding_accounts.md

 ## Assume Roles in IAM

 You will need to create a `SpinnakerManagedProfile` role in the target AWS account (prod-account, staging-account, service-account) and give it the correct trust policy in IAM.
-Below is the trusty policy you give the `SpinnakerManagedProfile` in the target account to allow the `SpinakerInstanceProfile`
+Below is the trust policy you give the `SpinnakerManagedProfile` in the target account to allow the `SpinakerInstanceProfile`.

 ```
 {